linode/docs/docs/products/networking/nodebalancers/guides/create/index.md

 - The NodeBalancer accepts traffic and routes traffic on an internal network to backend targets.
 For this reason, only inbound firewall rules apply to NodeBalancer.
 - Inbound firewall rules such as IPv4 and IPv6 access control lists (ACLs) can be configured to *Accept* or *Drop* ingress traffic to the NodeBalancer.
 - NodeBalancers can accept TCP connections on all ports.
 When you add an inbound rule for a NodeBalancer in Cloud Firewall, select TCP as the transport layer protocol.
 UDP, ICMP, and IPENCAP are not currently supported on NodeBalancers.
 - The firewall is infront of the NodeBalancer and the assigned backend nodes.
-When both the NodeBalancer and its backend nodes use firewalls, the NodeBalancers inbound firewall rules are applied to incoming requests first, before the requests reach the backend nodes.
+When both the NodeBalancer and its backend nodes have firewalls, the NodeBalancers inbound firewall rules are applied to incoming requests first, before the requests reach the backend nodes.
 - A backend node server (Linode) can have multiple IP addresses.
 The NodeBalancer firewall only controls inbound traffic to the backend nodes IPs that are assigned to the NodeBalancer.
 Since a service (Linode) can be accessed from any interface (not just the NodeBalancer), firewalls should also be applied to the backend Linodes.

 ![Figure of traffic going through firewall and NodeBalancer and traffic bypassing firewall and NodeBalancer](nb-firewall.jpg)